5G IoT for Smart Manufacturing – FAQs

 What about roaming between different MNOs to keep remote id service working, in case coverage from serving operator becomes weak?

 Dr Eric Murray, Vodafone: In Western Europe, it is pretty unlikely that a drone would have a good signal from one operator and a poor signal from another.
 It is more of an issue at ground level, but differences in network topology and the effects of terrain shadowing are less significant for a drone flying above most terrain features.
-However, even if we wanted to allow drones to connect to different networks, national roaming (roaming onto other networks in the same country as the SIMs home network) is not allowed by most European regulators.
+However, even if we wanted to allow solutions-and-impact/industries/smart-mobility/air-mobility/ to connect to different networks, national roaming (roaming onto other networks in the same country as the SIMs home network) is not allowed by most European regulators.
 So regulation would also need to change.

 Are you aware of the aviation community initiatives to guarantee positive identification, location and other parameters associated to a drone operation?